-According to these two factors, he absolutely should have been able to at least sense qi properly by now.
+According to these two factors, he should have been able to at least sense qi properly by now.
 But he couldn’t.
-Neave had already thought of every single possible reason why he would be unable to do it.
+Neave had already thought of every possible reason why he could not do it.
 There was only one that made sense.

 He had been poisoned.

 At first, he didn’t believe this was possible.
 His father would have noticed, right?
-Well, that depends.
-If Neave had been trying to cultivate, his father would have noticed something was off.
-It should have been obvious if he was being poisoned, after all, poisons that compromise one’s spiritual senses were rarely subtle.
+Well, that depended on a few factors.
+If Neave had been trying to cultivate, his father would have realized something was off.
+It should have been obvious if he was being poisoned.
+After all, poisons that compromised one’s spiritual senses were rarely subtle.

 What if, whoever poisoned him, used something like wither slime extract?
 Or powdered bone from an evolved shadow?
 Such poisons could theoretically be distilled into mostly their oblivion elements.
-And if they had used that in tiny doses, there would be no way to tell unless Neave started cultivating.
-And Neave hadn’t started cultivating.
+And if they had used that in tiny doses, there would only be a way to tell if Neave started cultivating.
+And Neave hadn’t.
+Not until now.

 There was another thing that was off with this theory.
 Such poisons would be prohibitively expensive.
-Would anybody even have the motivation to use such an expensive poison on Neave?
+Would anybody even have the motivation to use such a costly poison on Neave?

 Neave thought back to his life in the sect.
 His father had paid a lot of attention to him, weirdly so.
 And hadn’t the council tried to sell him off to a man?
 Who had they tried to marry him to?
-He wanted to groan as he felt more and more evidence to justify his suspicions.
+He wanted to groan as the evidence piled up.

-Neave had almost certainly gotten caught up with some political crap behind the scenes without even knowing about it.
+Neave had almost certainly gotten caught up with political crap behind the scenes without knowing it.
 He didn’t care about that now, but he most certainly did care about being poisoned.

 This was a massive problem.
-Without a readily available cure, he knew that starting to cultivate would be unbelievably difficult.
+Without a readily available cure, he knew starting to cultivate would be difficult.
 No, actually, it was impossible.